jzhang-github/AGAT/docs/sphinx/source/Introduction.rst

 Atomic Graph ATtention (AGAT)
 =============================

-AGAT model is an high-efficient dee-graph model for prediction energy and forces of crystals.
+AGAT model is an high-efficient deep-graph model for prediction energy and forces of crystals.

 .. image:: ./architecture.svg
    :align: center